-Change time zones, set the camera clock, choose the date display order, and turn daylight saving time on or off (\square 27).
+Change time zones, set the camera clock, choose the date display order, and turn daylight saving time on or off ( $\square$ 27).

 Option Description Time zone Choose a time zone.
-The camera clock is automatically set to the time in Tillie Zolle the new time zone.
+The camera clock is automatically set to the time in 111110 20110 the new time zone.
 Date and time Set the camera clock.
-If the clock is not set, a flashing mail icon will appear Date and time in the information display.
+If the clock is not set, a flashing 🚥 icon will appear Date and time in the information display.
 Date format Choose the order in which the day, month, and year are displayed.
-Daviliaht assissations Turn daylight saving time on or off.
+Daylight saving time Turn daylight saving time on or off.
 The camera clock will automatically be Daylight saving time advanced or set back one hour.
 The default setting is Off .